-At June 30, 2018, the Township's governmental funds reported combined fund balances of \$2,794,391, an increase of \$421,780 in comparison with the prior year.
-Approximately 29.6% of this amount (\$826,498) constitutes unassigned fund balance, which is available for spending at the government's discretion.
-The remainder of the fund balance is either nonspendable, restricted, committed, or assigned to indicate that it is: 1) restricted for particular purposes (\$1,248,092), 2) not in a spendable form (\$132,228), or 3) committed for particular purposes (\$587,573).
+At June 30, 2019, the Township's governmental funds reported combined fund balances of \$2,952,731, an increase of \$158,340 in comparison with the prior year.
+Approximately 31.1%, or \$916,856, of this amount constitutes unassigned fund balance, which is available for spending at the government's discretion.
+The remainder of the fund balance is either nonspendable, restricted, committed, or assigned to indicate that it is: 1) restricted for particular purposes (\$1,426,815, or 48.3%), 2) not in a spendable form (\$3,985, or 0.1%), or 3) committed for particular purposes (\$605,075, or 20.5%).

 The general fund is the chief operating fund of the Township.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$826,498, while total fund balance increased to \$1,423,387.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$916,856, while total fund balance increased \$57,462 to \$1,480,849.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total general fund expenditures.
-Unassigned fund balance represents approximately 105.0% of total general fund expenditures and transfers out, while total fund balance represents approximately 180.9% percent of that same amount.
+Unassigned fund balance represents approximately 103.3% of total general fund expenditures and transfers out, while total fund balance represents approximately 166.9% percent of that same amount.
+The reason for the increase is a result of decreased transfers out during the year when compared to the prior year.
+Capital outlay expenditures increased significantly as described in an earlier section of this report.